 In 2007 San Diego sisters, Judy Berman Silbert and Sandi Cottrell saw budget cuts that slashed arts programming in local schools throughout the county.
 Both grew up drawing, painting and creating in school and at home.
 As Managing Director of ArtWalk San Diego Sandi had artist connections and resources; as the creator of the “Taste of Art” program in her children’s Rancho Penasquitos Elementary school, Judy had fashioned a template for a visual arts education program.
 Thus, ArtReach was born, becoming an official not-for profit organization in 2007.

 In 2008, ArtReach worked in one school with 480 students.
-Since then, ArtReach has grown to a staff of three, an artistic team of twelve, and a board of twelve.
+Since then, ArtReach has grown to a staff of four, an artistic team of eleven, and a board of thirteen.
 ArtReach continues to provide children with the opportunity to work with an artist and to create original work.
-Thanks to the support of individuals, businesses and foundations, we have helped over 33,000 children find the artist within.
+Thanks to the support of individuals, businesses and foundations, we have helped over 40,000 youth find the artist within.